-Shouldn't a chicken corn soup recipe produces a thick and creamy soup?
+Shouldn't a chicken corn soup recipe produces the familiar thick and creamy soup?
+Not this recipe.

-Yes and no. This chinese recipe produces a clear sweet broth using fresh corn on the cob.
-It is a sweet and refreshing starter.
-If you are suffering from a sweltering summer heat, make this as it is thirst quenching yet nourishing.
+This chinese recipe produces a clear sweet broth using fresh corn on the cob and carrot.
+It is a sweet and refreshing soup.
+If you are experiencing a sweltering summer heat, make this as it helps replenish bodily fluids lost through the heat and is also nourishing.

 Although I am all for ingredient substitution but I have to say that the corn on the cob is a must for this soup.
 Please do not use frozen sweet corn or canned corn.